 Inns of Court School of Law, London, UK

-Arabella is a fellow of the Chartered Institute of Arbitrators and a member of the Association of Contentious Trust and Probate Specialists (ACTAPS).
-She is also a Trustee of the Cedar International School in Tortola and served as President of the BVI Bar Association from 2013 to 2015.
+Arabella is a fellow of the Chartered Institute of Arbitrators for which she is Chairman of the BVI chapter.
+Arabella is a member of the Association of Contentious Trust and Probate Specialists (ACTAPS), a Trustee of the Cedar International School in Tortola and served as President of the BVI Bar Association from 2013 to 2015.

 1990 - Called to the Bar of England and Wales

-1992 - Admitted as a solicitor of the Supreme Court of England and Wales (does not practise as an English solicitor)
+1992 - Admitted as a solicitor of the Supreme Court of England and Wales (not practising)

-1998 - Admitted as a barrister and attorney of the Supreme Court of Bermuda (does not practise as a barrister or attorney in Bermuda)
+1998 - Admitted as a barrister and attorney of the Supreme Court of Bermuda (not practising)

 2006 - Admitted as a solicitor of the Eastern Caribbean Supreme Court (British Virgin Islands)